shantnu/Path/content/index.md

 Spiritual types think money is evil, it's all about the *Luuhhvvvvvv*.
 But this twisted thinking actually stops them from growing spiritually.

+[Money is Sooooo Evvvilllllll: Or, Why Spiritual Types Struggle with Money](/money-so-evil) - A follow up to the above, for the people still convinced moneys is *Evilllllllzzzzz*.

 ---